deckerweb/builder-shortcode-extras/readme.txt

 == Additional Info ==
-**Idea Behind / Philosophy:** Just a little lightweight plugin for all the Non-Coder site builders out there using plugins or themes with template libraries and wanting to categorize these templates.
+**Idea Behind / Philosophy:** Just a smart and lightweight plugin for all the Non-Coder Site Builders out there needing various info values and elements to place via a plain simple Shortcode.
 Just making their daily work and life just a little easier.

 == Last but not least ==